RayDeeUx/menuloop_randomizer/about.md

 ## Android
 <co>*If you click the folder and you get sent to the geode folder itself, you should go to `game/geode/config/elnexreal.menuloop_randomizer` and put the songs there*</co>

+# Blacklisting songs
+Ever felt like a song was an absolute dud?
+Click the (crudely drawn) <cl>blacklist button</c> and you won't ever hear that song as a menu loop again.

 # Elnexreal would like to thank:
 - [hiimjustin000](https://github.com/hiimjustin000) <cj>for helping me with the bindings problem (i was using an outdated version of geode LMAO).</cj>
 - [km7dev](https://github.com/Kingminer7) <cj>for helping me with the constant crashes and testing.</cj>